orangecapinnovative/job-quest-intern-2019/README.md

 ## Submitting

-Please fork this repo and submit your repository at jet@takemetour.com along with your contact information.
+Please fork this repo and submit your repository at benz@takemetour.com along with your contact information and also your resume if you have one.

 Note: These challenges must be done by yourself.
 There is no benefit for both sides if the answer do not reflect your true skill.